Stroke is the leading cause of disability in Aotearoa New Zealand, with over 9,000 Kiwis experiencing a stroke every year.

 - Take Action: act fast and call 111 immediately if you see any of these signs.

-Delayed recognition of a stroke can have tragic results, including further damage to the brain or death.
+Delayed recognition of a stroke means delayed intervention, which can have serious consequences including further damage to the brain or death.

-The 2018 FAST campaign builds on the success of past national FAST campaigns in 2016 and 2017.
-The Ministry of Health and HPA worked with the Stroke Foundation of New Zealand on the campaign.
+The 2020 F.A.S.T campaign builds on the success of past national FAST campaigns in 2016, 2017 and 2018.
+The campaign is a collaboration between the Ministry of Health, Te Hiringa Hauora/Health Promotion Agency and the Stroke Foundation of New Zealand.